bomeara/cv/README.md

 FinalCompileCV(output="OMearaCV")
 ```

 You'll probably want to change the id and names to your own rather than mine (for one thing, this could make it more likely to get the job you want).
+There are also files in /inst/extdata you will need to change.